 Johnson & Johnson is one of the leading healthcare companies in the world, with over one billion people using its products daily.

 The company has a well-diversified global footprint with the US accounting for 50% of the company’s revenues, and international markets constituting the remaining 50%.
-Johnson & Johnson is organized into three business segments – Pharmaceutical accounting for 61% of 2018 income, (immunology, cardiovascular & metabolic disease, infectious diseases & vaccines, neuroscience, oncology), Medical Devices (29% – surgery, orthopedics, cardiovascular disease & specialty) and Consumer (10% – baby and beauty, health and healing products).
-Some of its top selling and well-known brands include Neutrogena, Aveeno, Listerine, Tylenol, Motrin, and Zyrtec.
+Johnson & Johnson is organized into three business segments – Pharmaceutical accounting for 42% of 2019 sales, (immunology, cardiovascular & metabolic disease, infectious diseases & vaccines, neuroscience, oncology), Medical Devices (26% – surgery, orthopedics, cardiovascular disease & specialty) and Consumer (14% – baby and beauty, health and healing products).
+Some of its top-selling and well-known brands include Neutrogena, Aveeno, Listerine, Tylenol, Motrin, and Zyrtec.
 Johnson & Johnson has 26 products with over $1 billion in annual sales and generates nearly 70% of its revenue from leading products.

-Being in business for more than 130 years, Johnson & Johnson has built a vast distribution network, product portfolio and a huge customer base.
+Being in business for more than 130 years, Johnson & Johnson has built a vast distribution network, product portfolio, and a huge customer base.
 It manufactures and owns a large portfolio of healthcare and wellness products.Investment Data

 - Opportunity Score: 65

 - Ticker: NYSE:JNJ